rifset/mcu-movie-analysis/README.md

 ```

 <img src="figure-markdown_github/gross-per-budget-ratio-2.png" width="80%" style="display: block; margin: auto;" />
-With this approach, we can see that **Spider-Man: No Way Home** is in
+By this approach, we can see that **Spider-Man: No Way Home** is in
 1st place while **Avengers: Endgame** is in 2nd place.
 It means that
 **Spider-Man: No Way Home’s** production budget is cheaper than
 **Avengers: Endgame** though it has higher total gross revenue.